infor-design/enterprise/docs/DEVELOPER.md

 #### Git

 Our project uses [Git](https://git-scm.com/) for version control.
-Any pull requests made to IDS Enterprise will need to be done in a new branch cut from our latest `master` branch.
+Any pull requests made to IDS Enterprise will need to be done in a new branch cut from our latest `main` branch.
 See the [Git Workflow documentation](./GIT-WORKFLOW.md) for more information.

 ### Getting started